Deft03/Deft03/README.md

 - 🌱 I study mechatronics and have a great passion for embedding

-- 💬 I have exp with C, Python.
+- 💬 I have exp with C, Python, linux os.

 - 📫 How to reach me **thanhsang.ute@gmail.com**